playframework/play-generated-docs/manual/releases/migration24/Migration24.md

 ### Play SBT plugin API

 All classes in the SBT plugin are now in the package `play.sbt`, this is particularly pertinent if using `.scala` files to configure your build.
+You will need to import identifiers from `play.sbt.PlayImport` to use play provided configuration elements.

 #### `playWatchService` renamed